Federal Criminal Defense Attorney Ohio

 - Drug Crimes: Prohibited acts under Section 841 of Title 21 of the United States Code include unlawfully manufacturing, creating, distributing, or dispensing controlled or counterfeit substances; possessing chemicals with the intent to manufacture controlled substances; using the Internet to sell or dispense drugs.
 Section 844 of Title 21 of the United States Code prohibits simple possession of controlled substances.

 - Child Pornography: Federal child pornography laws make it illegal for anyone to produce, distribute, transport, receive, access, or view images depicting a person under 18 years of age engaging in sexually explicit conduct.

 - Sex Crimes: Broadly, federal sex crimes laws concern unlawful sexual contact or conduct committed against one or more persons.
 Offenses include, but are not limited to sex trafficking, child pornography, aggravated sexual abuse, sexual abuse, sexual abuse of a minor, and abusive sexual conduct.

 - Weapon Crimes: Federal weapons offenses involve unlawfully using, possessing, carrying, selling, manufacturing, and/or transporting of deadly weapons.
 Deadly weapons include firearms, explosives, knives, silencers, and ammunitions.

 As former prosecutors, we understand the consequences and difficult road clients have before them.
 Once an individual has been charged with federal crimes, typically a conspiracy charge, they face a fierce opponent in the U.S. attorneys trying to prosecute them.
-As Cleveland federal criminal defense attorneys, we help clients in Ohio and across the United States charged with federal crimes ranging from federal drug charges to federal conspiracy charges.
+As Ohio federal criminal defense attorneys, we help clients in Ohio and across the United States charged with federal crimes ranging from federal drug charges to federal conspiracy charges.

 Difference Between Federal and State Crimes